braingram/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 - A clear and open specification for the format that is ideally not tied to a specific software product.
 - Open software libraries and APIs that can parse the format.

 The formats that are considered the most interoperable against the criteria above include Comma Separated Values (CSV), Extensible Markup Language (XML), and JavaScript Object Notation (JSON).
-Other common formats for researchers include binary array-based formats like Network Common Data Form (NetCDF), Hierarchical Data Format (HDF), Geotiff, Flexible Image Transport System (FITS), and other formats designed for cloud storage and access like [Zarr](https://zarr.dev/), [Cloud Optimized GeoTIFF](https://www.cogeo.org/), and [Parquet](https://parquet.apache.org/).
+Other common formats for researchers include binary array-based formats like Network Common Data Form (NetCDF), Hierarchical Data Format (HDF), Geotiff, Flexible Image Transport System (FITS), Advanced Scientific Data Format [ASDF](https://www.asdf-format.org/) and other formats designed for cloud storage and access like [Zarr](https://zarr.dev/), [Cloud Optimized GeoTIFF](https://www.cogeo.org/), and [Parquet](https://parquet.apache.org/).
 Many of these formats have tools that check datasets for compliance and readability.

 ### Inspecting Data